XLmT09/Bunny-Robot/documentation.md

 * Beta: March 16th, 2022 - present
 ## Bugs in program by class
 ### CarrotColor
-* NoSuchMethodException encountered in CarrotColor behaviour.
+* ~~NoSuchMethodException encountered in CarrotColor behaviour.~~ <b>UPDATE: Fixed by adding main method.</b>
+* NullPointerException encountered after adding main method.
 ### Driver
 * NullPointerException encountered in LightLevel behaviour, specifically when light level is too dark.
 * IllegalArgumentException encountered in LightLevel behaviour - sensor mode is not recognised by program.